Intelligence quotient: Gene-environment interaction

 David Rowe reported an interaction of genetic effects with socioeconomic status, such that the heritability was high in high-SES families, but much lower in low-SES families.
 In the US, this has been replicated in infants, children, adolescents, and adults.
 Outside the US, studies show no link between heritability and SES.
 Some effects may even reverse sign outside the US.

 Dickens and Flynn (2001) have argued that genes for high IQ initiate an environment-shaping feedback cycle, with genetic effects causing bright children to seek out more stimulating environments that then further increase their IQ.
-In Dickens' model, environment effects are modeled as decaying over time.
+In Dickens' model, environment effects are modelled as decaying over time.
 In this model, the Flynn effect can be explained by an increase in environmental stimulation independent of it being sought out by individuals.
 The authors suggest that programs aiming to increase IQ would be most likely to produce long-term IQ gains if they enduringly raised children's drive to seek out cognitively demanding experiences.